Glacial lake outburst flood: Iceland

 The most famous are the immense jökulhlaup released from the Vatnajökull Ice Cap in Iceland.
-It is not by chance that the term jökulhlaup (jökull = glacier, hlaup = run (n.)/running) comes from Icelandic, as the south of Iceland has very often been the victim of such catastrophes.
+It is not by chance that the term jökulhlaup (jökull = glacier, hlaup = run (n.)/running) comes from Icelandic, as the south of Iceland has frequently been the victim of such catastrophes.
 This was the case in 1996, when a volcano north of the Grímsvötn lake belonging to the Vatnajökull glacier erupted, filling Grímsvötn, and then the river Skeiðará flooded the land in front of Skaftafell, now part of Vatnajökull National Park.
 The jökulhlaup reached a flow rate of 50,000 cubic metres per second, and destroyed parts of the Hringvegur (Ring Road or Iceland Road #1).
-The flood carried ice floes that weighed up to 5000 tons with icebergs between 100–200 tons striking the Gigjukvisl Bridge of the Ring Road (the ruins are well marked with explanatory signs today as a popular tourist stop).
+The flood carried ice floes that weighed up to 5000 tons with icebergs between 100 and 200 tons striking the Gigjukvisl Bridge of the Ring Road (the ruins are well marked with explanatory signs today as a popular tourist stop).
 The tsunami released was up to 4 m high and 600 m wide.
 The flood carried with it 185 million tons of silt.

-The jökulhlaup flow made it for several days the 2nd largest river (in terms of water flow) after the Amazon.
+The jökulhlaup flow made it for several days the second largest river (in terms of water flow) after the Amazon.

 After the flooding, some icebergs 10 m high could be seen on the banks of the river where the glacier run had left them behind (see also Mýrdalsjökull).
 The peak water release from a lake that develops around the Grímsvötn Volcanic Crater in the center of the Vatnajökull ice cap generates flows that exceed the volume of the Mississippi River.
 The outbursts have occurred in 1954, 1960, 1965, 1972, 1976, 1982, 1983, 1986, 1991 and 1996.
 In 1996, the eruption melted 3 km3 of ice and yielded an outburst of 6000 m3 per second at peak flow.